Franknsten/MidnightARG/readme.md

 Golden Gate is a [song](https://www.youtube.com/watch?v=1UXLyW6N9LQ) by Tyler Lyle, and the audio in the video sounds like a synth cover of that.
 The Midnight has covered Lyles music before, with Brooklyn ([Lyle](https://www.youtube.com/watch?v=tg3YLGiDG9M), [The Midnight](https://www.youtube.com/watch?v=8Ey30-sYvuU)) and Lost & Found ([Lyle](https://www.youtube.com/watch?v=ZHhZPomMNlo), [The Midnight](https://www.youtube.com/watch?v=vDNG5AkNfcs))

-heroes-bg-notext.png is not a known reference like this
+heroes-bg-notext.png is not a known reference like this, but is suspected to be named in designer shorthand for the background art (bg) of the next album (Heroes, not confirmed), and might be important

-# Phase II - June 1 2022 #
+# Phase II - June 1 2022
 The old website has an update available.

 ![Monsters page prompting to run update](monsters_update.jpg)